deepakDevOp/myApp/README.md

-heh django app for events
+heh django app for events like birthdays, proposals,etc.